 Pakistan hoping to exploit Windies' penchant for hitting big

-CANBERRA, Australia (CMC) — When Pakistan goes up against West Indies in their first match of this year's Women's T20 Cricket World Cup on Wednesday, they plan to make the Caribbean side's proclivity for hitting big work in their favour.
+CANBERRA, Australia (CMC) — When Pakistan go up against West Indies in their first match of this year's Women's T20 Cricket World Cup today, they plan to make the Caribbean side's proclivity for hitting big work in their favour.

 All-rounder Nida Dar said that after watching the Windies play Thailand in their tournament opener last weekend and seeing them struggle to rotate strike against the newcomers, she believes her side can capitalise on the six-hitting bravado of the Windies Women.